 Visit the International Archive of Women in Architecture website for more information.

-Special Collections believes an important part of our role is to document the experiences of our area.
+Special Collections and University Archives believes an important part of our role is to document the experiences of our area.
 We broadly define our Local/Regional History & the Appalachian South Collection as materials from Blacksburg, Montgomery County, Southwest Virginia, southern Appalachia (Virginia, West Virginia, eastern Tennessee and Kentucky, northern North Carolina, and surrounding areas), and to some extent Washington, DC.
 The collection contains personal and family letters, diaries, photographs, oral histories, business records, religious and cultural organizational records, genealogical research, rare books, and vertical files, as well as publications by local authors, illustrators, and presses.

-Special Collections has long been involved in illuminating the history of Science and Technology from many perspectives.
+Special Collections and University Archives has long been involved in illuminating the history of Science and Technology from many perspectives.
 Our collections in this area focus on the history of engineering with an emphasis on aerospace and railroad history and the contributions of faculty, staff, students, and alumni of Virginia Tech.
 We house the papers of inventors and pioneers, scientists, researchers, academics, professional organizations, and business and industry leaders.
 We also have collections related to science fiction, speculative fiction, and ornithology.

 Archives of American Aerospace Exploration (AAAE)